SmartSolutionsLabs/envsens-firmware/docs/configuration.md

 #### Configuring Sensor Calibration Constants (cmd: 1003)

 To configure sensor calibration constants, use command 1003.
-Include the following numeric attributes:
+These constants are generally values ​​close to 1.
+Include any of the following numeric attributes:

 	"co2": Integer value for CO2 calibration.
 	"nh3": Decimal value for NH3 calibration.